dylan-lang/opendylan/documentation/website/source/documentation/cheatsheets/iteration.rst

 .. code-block:: dylan

-    until (~condition?)
+    until (condition?)
-      // do something until condition? is true end;
+      // do something until the test condition? is true end;

 .. raw:: html